Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Identification of Partially Latent Covariates

-which is a direct formalization of the intuition in equation \eqref{eq:qu_equal}.
 By conditioning on $z_{i}$ and a particular \textit{observed value} of $x_{i1}=c_{1}$, we are effectively conditioning on the \textit{unobserved} productivity shock $u_{i}$.
 Aggregating across observations allows us to average out the measurement errors and obtain a quantity that is implicitly a function of the productivity shock $u_{i}=h_{1}^{-1}\left(c_{1};\ z_{i}\right)$.